karx/tj-dictionary/docs/src/widgets/gutenberg_books.md

     - Read
     - Widget
 ---

-# Gutenberg books
+## Gutenberg Books Widget

+### About this Widget

+- By default, this widget is listed as a tab right next to the BookList widget in the middlemost top panel.
-Gutenberg books come from Gutenberg API.
-It is a platform for fetching books.
+- Books here are sourced using the Gutenberg API.
+Project Gutenberg is a library for free eBooks.

-**Future Scope**
+- These books open in an iframe component, so other than the title, the book content doesn't manipulate other widgets.

+### How to use this Widget

+- Switch to the GutenbergBooks tab
+- Navigate to the book you want to read.

+### Future

-- [ ] Combine book widget or Gutenberg book widget
+- Combine with the BookList widget
-- [ ] Add filter(Date, etc.)
+- Filter books (by genre, date added, author, etc)
-- [ ] Search box
+- Search box(to search within the book)
-- [ ] Books based on popularity
-- [ ] Recommended books
+- Recommended books
-- [ ] User can add their books to their private Walt
+- Allowing users to add books to their private vault